 Don't think of it as 'winning'

 The great sell is 'the lottery effect', the chance of winning a dream, and £1 million.
 Equally you could be the next space-walking astronaut, and your odds probably aren't that dissimilar!
-Your chance of winning the jackpot per £1 on the National Lottery is one in 14 million, far outstripping the one in nearly 26 BILLION chance of becoming a millionaire through a Premium Bond.
+Your chance of winning the jackpot per £1 on the National Lottery is one in 14 million, far outstripping the one in 26 BILLION chance of becoming a millionaire through a Premium Bond.

 You can easily compare how much you are likely to make with Premium Bonds to inflation and the top savings accounts by using the Premium Bonds Calculator.